Chart Color Schemes

 Richardson is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Richardson's dwelling structure, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings.
-In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Richardson was at 26.5%, with mortgaged dwellings at 47.8% and rented ones at 25.6%.
-The median monthly mortgage repayment in the area was $2,000, aligning with the Australian Capital Territory average.
-The median weekly rent figure was $391, compared to the Australian Capital Territory's $425.
-Nationally, Richardson's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Richardson, as per the latest Census data, 95.7% of dwellings were houses with the remaining 4.3% comprising semi-detached homes, apartments, and other types.
+This differs from the Australian Capital Territory's ratio of 79.6% houses to 20.4% other dwellings.
+Home ownership in Richardson stood at 26.5%, with mortgaged properties at 47.8% and rented dwellings at 25.6%.
+The median monthly mortgage repayment was $2,000, matching the Australian Capital Territory average, while the median weekly rent was $391 compared to the territory's $425.
+Nationally, Richardson's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing